 Though these teachings are freely given, the tradition of

 dana (generosity) is gratefully accepted and appreciated.
 When we give freely from the heart we feel a sense of joy, and connection.

-Generosity may be offered using venmo @dharmamumma, Zelle (email@example.com) or check.
-Contributions are an expression of generosity and gratitude; a way of valuing the teachings offered.
-Additionally dana supports students in need and teacher development.
+Generosity may be offered using venmo @dharmamumma, Zelle (email@example.com) or by check.
+Contributions are an expression of generosity and gratitude for the teachings offered.
+Additionally dana (generosity) supports teacher development and scholarships.

 To participate in Mindfulness Mondays please register by the prior Sunday.
 Late registrations may be missed.
 Only one registration is necessary for entire series.

 Once registered you will receive a confirmation email containing the Zoom link for the entire session..